 The Wheel of Dharma

 The description of flat space is not a description of a physical flatland, as most people commonly tend to think.
 Rather, the flat space is a conceptual model of an ecosystem.
 It is not what we perceive by our senses.
-It is rather how we would conceive the universe based on the mental diversity of the living beings in it.
+It is rather how we would conceive the universe based on the mental and conceptual diversity of the living beings in it.
 In that sense, this flat space is a subtle space of ideas in which living beings are described as ideas, rather than just sensations (if you are familiar with Sāńkhya, then sensations too are ideas).

 The differences between conceptual models and experimental verification have been well-known in science; for example, an atomic object is described as a vibrating form in a complex number space, but when we perceive this world, we observe instantaneous incidents of colorful blips.
 The difference between reality and its perception is a testimony of the advancement of science where it brings diverse phenomena under the same theory and concepts.
 Such advancement is not evident in all areas of science.
 For example, geography continues to think of reality as observations, primarily because geography isn’t an advanced subject today that unifies a set of diverse phenomena—e.g. the changes in weather, the relation between geography and ecology, the evolution of ecosystems, or the evolution of society.